colabois/colabois.fr/pages/index.en.md

   desc-who-are-we: We are a group of students and professionnal developers, grouped to create useful tools for community.
 Our goal is to help each other, develop common projects and the watchword is friendship!

   title-what-do-we-do: What do we do?
   desc-what-do-we-do: We have an ideal of open source, so all our projects are, and donations allow us to pay hosting of services we provide.
-Some day, maybe, our projects will become important enough for us to makke it become our job, but waiting that, we love you all!
+Some day, maybe, our projects will become important enough for us to make it become our job, but waiting that, we love you all!

   title-our-projects: Our projects